nicolascomay/confidence_dud/README.md

 ## Usage

 In order to run the scripts you'll have to download the experimental data (is in folder "data").
-All scripts contain, in their first lines, a line where you will have to specify the path to where you have the experimental data on your computer.
+All scripts contain, at the beginning, a line where you will have to specify the path to where you have the experimental data on your computer.

 ## How is data organized

 In folder "data" you will find the data for both experiments.
-Rows are trials, and the colums are organized as follows:
+Rows are trials, and the columns are organized as follows:

 - _n3SquareOrCircle:_ indicates if the 3rd alternative was a square (1), a circle (2) or was not present (0).
 - _BiggerCircleOrSquare:_ indicates if the biggest figure was a circle (1) or a square (2)